0151 922 1216

 The impact and measure of implementation is to ensure children not only acquire the appropriate age related knowledge linked to the curriculum but also skills which equip them to progress from their starting points.
 In shaping our curriculum this way, progress can measured and evidenced for all children, regardless of their starting points or specific needs.

-Teachers and staff work hard to plan a broad and balanced curriculum which is expertly delivered to ensure a child’s entire school experience enables them to develop a deep body of knowledge which will see them through to further study, employment and a successful adult life in whatever they choose.
+Teachers and staff work hard to plan a broad and knowledge rich curriculum which is expertly delivered to ensure a child’s entire school experience enables them to develop a deep body of knowledge which will see them through to further study, employment and a successful adult life in whatever they choose.
 We pride ourselves on quality of education, not just a narrow diet of SAT’s driven English and Maths curriculum, where their creativity is stifled and well-being is compromised.

 When our children leave us, as well as being ready for a KS3 curriculum, they have a wealth of transferrable skills which have been developed throughout their time at primary school in an inclusive and nurturing environment.
 We are proud that once the children from St Robert Bellarmine Primary School have left, they have been supported through their transition; have been exposed to rich vocabulary and have high aspirations and self-belief through the teaching of an interesting and engaging curriculum.